flashwing-04/showtime-website-project-archive/content/ss23/master/m4-shop-gpt/features.md

 {{</section>}}

 {{<section title="UI Themes">}}
 Have you ever been in a theme battle?
-No worry, customers preferences are important to us.
+No worries, customers preferences are important to us.
 ShopGPT lets you choose your preferred theme while using the app.

 {{<image src="themes.png" alt="themes" caption="Dark / Light Theme">}}
 {{</section>}}